Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 However, increasing capacitance indefinitely is not always beneficial for piezoelectric energy harvesting.

-For a piezoelectric element producing a fixed amount of electrical charge, the voltage increase after each harvesting cycle is

-\[
-$\Delta V = \frac{Q}{C}$
-\]
+For PIRO, multiple capacitors are connected primarily in **parallel** since the total capacitance becomes

+$$
+C_{\text{total}}=C_1+C_2+\cdots+C_n
+$$

+A parallel capacitor bank offers several engineering advantages:

+- Increased total capacitance
+- Reduced equivalent series resistance (ESR)
+- Improved pulse-current delivery
+- Greater energy storage capability while maintaining the same operating voltage

+A lower ESR enables the capacitor bank to deliver the large instantaneous current required during motor startup, allowing the propulsion tail to initiate oscillation efficiently.

+However, connecting a large capacitor directly to the piezoelectric transducers is inefficient.

+Piezoelectric devices behave as high-impedance charge sources that generate relatively small packets of electrical charge during each deformation cycle.

+The voltage increase of a capacitor after receiving a charge packet is

+$$
+\Delta V=\frac{Q}{C}
+$$

 where

-- **ΔV** = voltage rise per harvesting cycle
+- **ΔV** = voltage rise (V)
-- **Q** = generated charge
+- **Q** = electrical charge transferred (C)
-- **C** = storage capacitance
+- **C** = capacitance (F)

-As the storage capacitance becomes larger, the voltage increase produced by each harvested charge packet becomes significantly smaller.
+As the capacitance increases, the voltage rise produced by each harvested charge packet decreases.

-Consequently,

-- charging becomes slower,
-- rectification losses become more significant,
-- leakage currents become increasingly important,
-- useful electrical energy is accumulated less efficiently.
+For a fixed amount of harvested charge, the stored energy is

+$$
+E=\frac{Q^2}{2C}
+$$

+This relationship demonstrates that simply increasing capacitance does not necessarily improve the efficiency of energy harvesting, since larger capacitances require significantly longer charging durations.

+To improve harvesting efficiency, PIRO employs a two-stage energy storage architecture.

+The harvested electrical output is first accumulated within a small high-voltage buffer capacitor.

+Once sufficient energy has been collected, an energy-harvesting power management circuit efficiently transfers the stored energy into the primary parallel capacitor bank while minimizing conversion losses.

+The capacitor bank subsequently delivers the stored electrical energy to the propulsion motor in short-duration high-current bursts, enabling periodic oscillation of the robotic tail while supporting a battery-minimized propulsion system and demonstrating the feasibility of piezoelectric-assisted underwater propulsion.

 For this reason, PiRo proposes a two-stage energy storage architecture consisting of a small high-voltage buffer capacitor followed by a larger energy storage capacitor bank, rather than directly connecting a large capacitor to the piezoelectric source.